 In summary, a large part of the global adjustment process is the achievement of a better balance between saving and investment behavior.
 The United States must provide a better environment for domestic saving.
 An increase in U.S. domestic saving relative to domestic investment would reduce the U.S. dependence on foreign capital and allow U.S. interest rates to be lower than they might otherwise have to be.
+We all stand to gain if this results from stronger U.S. saving rather than diminished investment.
 Likewise, other countries, including among others, Japan and Germany, must become less dependent on their export sectors for growth.
-They must encourage the further development of their domestic markets and thereby increase domestic investment relative to domestic savings.
+They must encourage the further development of their domestic markets and thereby increase domestic investment both absolutely and relative to domestic savings.